Oil rises as Saudi Arabia seeks to tackle oversupply

 “One thing that is abundantly clear, OPEC is in for a shale shocker as U.S. crude production increased to a record 11.6 million barrels per day and will cross the 12 million threshold next year,” said Stephen Innes, head of trading for Asia-Pacific at futures brokerage Oanda in Singapore.

-Additional reporting by Henning Gloystein in SINGAPORE; Editing by Adrian Croft and Dale Hudson
+Additional reporting by Henning Gloystein in SINGAPORE and Amanda Cooper in London; Editing by Marguerita Choy and Dale Hudson